jayeshdesai4520/DBpedia-GSoC-2021/README.md

 [6/12/2021]Uploaded code to heroku so no need to turn on ngrok everytime when to test chatbot

 <h4 id="coding_period_weektwo">Week two</h4>
 I had a meeting with my mentors at the end of week one and decided to work on 5 issues this week which are on github check [Link](https://github.com/jayeshdesai4520/chatbot-ng-internal/issues)
+[6/14/2021] ...
+[6/14/2021] checking all possible options to do RDFvisualizations and SPARQL visualization that can be integrated to chatbot [6/15/2021] checked demo of Qanary chatbot UI [Link](https://github.com/WDAqua/Qanary-Chatbot-UI) and undestood how it works like component list and all
+[6/17/2021] Issue - Implement a quality check via the Dialogflow API  -- Hi, I know two platforms to test the chatbot [Botium](https://www.botium.ai/) [Qbox.ai](https://qbox.ai/GetStarted) Botium has a free plan to test I have used both of them just to test the current intents of our chatbot and both of them works fine so I am going to use Botium to test chatbot for now
+[6/19/2021]

 <h4 id="coding_period_weekthree">Week three</h4>
+[6/22/2021] ....
+[6/23/2021]
+[6/24/2021]